Brightness temperature

-Brightness temperature or radiance temperature is the temperature at which a black body in thermal equilibrium with its surroundings would have to be in order to duplicate the observed intensity of a grey body object at a frequency $\nu$.
+Brightness temperature or radiance temperature is a measure of the intensity of electromagnetic energy coming from a source.
+In particular, it is the temperature at which a black body would have to be in order to duplicate the observed intensity of a grey body object at a frequency $\nu$.

-This concept is used in radio astronomy, planetary science and materials science.
+This concept is used in radio astronomy, planetary science, materials science and climatology.

+The brightness temperature provides "a more physically recognizable way to describe intensity".

+When the electromagnetic radiation observed is thermal radiation emitted by an object simply by virtue of its temperature, then the actual temperature of the object will always be equal to or higher than the brightness temperature.
+Since the emissivity is limited by 1, the brightness temperature is a lower bound of the object’s actual temperature.

+For radiation emitted by a non-thermal source such as a pulsar, synchrotron, maser, or a laser, the brightness temperature may be far higher than the actual temperature of the source.
+In this case, the brightness temperature is simply a measure of the intensity of the radiation as it would be measured at the origin of that radiation.

-The brightness temperature of a surface is typically determined by an optical measurement, for example using a pyrometer, with the intention of determining the real temperature.
+In some applications, the brightness temperature of a surface is determined by an optical measurement, for example using a pyrometer, with the intention of determining the real temperature.
 As detailed below, the real temperature of a surface can in some cases be calculated by dividing the brightness temperature by the emissivity of the surface.
 Since the emissivity is a value between 0 and 1, the real temperature will be greater than or equal to the brightness temperature.
 At high frequencies (short wavelengths) and low temperatures, the conversion must proceed through Planck's law.